-- D.10 The Applicant shall install lighting on the site that conforms to the Town of Arlington's Zoning Bylaw and Town Bylaw.
+- D.11 The Applicant has proposed to use all electric for the Project.
+If any gas service is to be used, gas service locations shall be included on Final Plans. - D.12 The Applicant shall install lighting on the site that conforms to the Town of Arlington's Zoning Bylaw and Town Bylaw.
 Lighting shall be down-lit/shielded to prevent light spillover onto surrounding properties and comply with dark sky requirements.
-Management of outdoor lighting shall be the responsibility of the Applicant. - D.13 Utilities, including but not limited to telephone, electric, and cable, shall to the greatest extent feasible be located underground.
-The general contractor shall be responsible for coordinating all subsurface work with Dig Safe prior to the commencement of any excavation. - D.14 Soil material used as backfill for pipes, access drives, or structures shall be certified by the Geotechnical Engineer to the Director of Inspectional Services as meeting design specifications, as applicable. - D.15 The Applicant shall test the soil during construction to confirm soil types in the areas of the infiltration system.
+Management of outdoor lighting shall be the responsibility of the Applicant. - D.13 Utilities, including but not limited to telephone, electric, and cable, shall be located underground.
+[SR48]The general contractor shall be responsible for coordinating all subsurface work with Dig Safe prior to the commencement of any excavation. - D.14 Soil material used as backfill for pipes, access drives, or structures shall be certified by the Geotechnical Engineer to the Building Commissioner as meeting design specifications, as applicable. - D.15 The Applicant shall test the soil during construction to confirm soil types in the areas of the infiltration system.
 Such testing shall be witnessed by the Board's designee.
-All unsuitable material, if any, discovered in excavation for the infiltration system shall be removed and disposed of in accordance with State and local regulations. - D.16 Construction activities shall be conducted between the hours of 8:007:30" a.m. and 6:004:30" p.m., Monday through Friday and between the hours of 9:00 a.m. and 5:00 p.m. on Saturdays, No construction activities shall be conducted on Sundays, or legal holidays.
+All unsuitable material, if any, discovered in excavation for the infiltration system shall be removed and disposed of in accordance with State and local regulations. - D.16 Construction activities shall be conducted between the hours of 8:00 a.m. and 6:00 p.m., Monday through Friday and between the hours of 9:00 a.m. and 5:00 p.m. on Saturdays, Sundays, or legal holidays.
 For purposes of this condition, construction activities shall be defined as: start-up of equipment or machinery, delivery of building materials and supplies; delivery or removal of equipment or machinery; removal of trees; grubbing; clearing; grading; filling; excavating; import or export of earth materials; installation of utilities both on and off the site; removal of stumps and debris; loading of construction dumpsters and erection of new structures.
-All off-site utility work shall be coordinated and approved by the Inspectional Services Department and shall not be subject to the timing restrictions set forth above.
-Parking of all vehicles and equipment must be on the Property during construction. - D.17 Burning or burial of construction or demolition debris on the site is strictly prohibited.
-All such materials are to be removed from the site in accordance with applicable law.
-During construction, the site shall be secured against unauthorized entry or vandalism by fencing, or other appropriate means, and all construction materials shall be stored or stockpiled on site in a safe manner.
-Any floodlights used during the construction period shall be located and directed so as to prevent spillover or illumination onto adjacent properties.
-All construction activities are to be conducted in a workmanlike manner.
+All off-site utility work shall be coordinated and approved by the Building Department and shall not be subject to the timing restrictions set forth above.
+Parking of all vehicles and equipment must be on the Property during construction.